Daniele Gasparetto: Atalanta

 Born in Montebelluna, Veneto, Gasparetto spent his early career with hometown club Montebelluna until 2004.
-In 2007, he graduated from Primavera under-19 team of Atalanta B.C. and loaned to Serie C1 side Legnano.
+In 2007, he graduated from Primavera under-19 team of Atalanta BC and loaned to Serie C1 side Legnano.

 In July 2008 he left for Serie B club Modena.
 In the next season he left for Serie B newcomer Padova.

 Cittadella

 In July 2010 he left for fellow Serie B team Cittadella along with Manolo Gabbiadini in co-ownership deal, for €500, as part of the deal that newly relegated Atalanta signed striker Matteo Ardemagni from Cittadella.

 Coach Claudio Foscarini did not use the same starting line-up for the first few matches of the season.
 He started the first 2 matches of the season, the 2–0 won against Verona in 2010–11 Coppa Italia. and a 0–2 lost to Serie B newcomer PortoSummaga in the opening league match.
 In round 2, he lost his starting place to Andrea Manucci (who absent in round 1 and the cup) but in round 3, Gasparetto started in that lost 0–2 to Novara, as Francesco Scardina was absent.
 Eventually Gasparetto started 17 times in the league.
 In June 2011 the club bought Gasparetto outright and sold Gabbiadini back to Atalanta.